gilzoide/godot-lua-pluginscript/blog/1-design-en.md

   with an empty file being a valid script
 - Support for Lua 5.1+ and LuaJIT
-- Have a simple build process, where anyone with the cloned source code and installed build system + toolchain can build the project
+- Have a simple build process, where anyone with the cloned source code and installed build system + toolchain can build the project in a single step

 ## Non-goals